 A whiplash injury can result in neck stiffness, pain, headache and shoulder pain and stiffness.
 Sometimes patients can also experience jaw pain, weakness in the limbs, visual disturbances, ringing in the ears and problems with vision.

 Whenever a person suffers chronic pain, they can also experience depression, anxiety, stress, problems with sleep, frustration and anger.

 After an accident, a patient will need to be examined by a physician to determine if there are injuries which reqire treatment.
 Based on reported symptoms and an examination, the doctor may prescribe a cervical collar around the neck.
 The doctor may also order x-rays to check for serious injuries.
 If the x-rays are normal but the patient still have pain, the patient may have soft tissue damage which does not show up on normal x-rays.
 MRI exams may be used to detect injuries to the soft tissues.

 Treatment for whiplash injury can vary but the injury often requires immobilization of the neck for a short period with a cervical collar followed by physical therapy.
 Studies have found that wearing a collar for too long can actually cause the muscles to atrophy.
 It is important that medical treatment be sought soon after the accident and treatment started as early as possible.

 If you have been injured in a car accident, a personal injury attorney can help you by reviewing your medical records; establishing how the injury affected you emotionally, physically and financially; and filing a claim for compensation on your behalf.

 This information is provided by Seattle Car Accident Lawyer blog, a service of The Farber Law Group.
-We represent people who have been seriously injured in motor vehicle accidents caused by the negligent act of another.
-We aggressively go against insurance companies in an effort to obtain the maximum compensation for our clients for the injuries the incurred.
+We represent people who have suffered whiplash injury in a car accident requiring medical intervention.